philmccarthy24/selfbalancingrobot/readme.md

 gRPC is used to send data between the web application and the backend control daemon.

+Will provide some UML diagrams of detailed design if I get time.

-## Progress
+## Progress as of May 2021

 - Mechanical frame built.
+- 36v (2 x 18v) batteries lashed to top panel with bungee cords, and connected via spade terminals to power bus.
+- On/off power rocker switch installed.
+- 36v to 5v DC down converter connected to power bus and wired to USB-C cable for Pi4 power.
-Odrive and wheels installed, wiring complete.
+- Odrive board and wheels installed, wiring complete.
-- Temporary wiring to Pi4 and AHRS breakout, resting on middle section
+- Pi4 with AHRS breakout installed, wiring complete.
-- 36v bench power supply currently used instead of batteries
-- 5v USB-C Pi4 power supply currently used instead of batteries
-- Basic motor calibration done, tested moving hub motors using serial commands issued from Pi4 daemon.
-Optimisation required
+- Basic motor calibration done, tested moving hub motors using serial commands issued from Pi4 daemon. *Optimisation with odrivetool required*
+- Attached impact lances to frame, to cushion robot during the rather violent oscillations of PID tuning
-- Daemon software mostly implemented
+- Daemon software 95% implemented
   - CMake build system
   - Factories
   - Logging via spdlog library
   - Unit tests via google test library
   - Performance unit tests written to test AHRS at rest and drive motors via ODrive
-  - AHRS system to determine 3D space orientation written
+  - AHRS system to determine orientation in 3D space
-  - AHRS sensor calibration (with tool) support
+  - Gyroscope, accelerometer and magnetometer sensor calibration tool finished, and used to calibrate sensors in-situ after installation on chassis
   - Motor controller api
-  - Left to do: PID controller, gRPC service
+  - PID controller
-- UI software started
+- UI software barely started
   - Non-TS React interface started

   - Tested against a fake REST controller served by Node.js

-  - Left to do: lots. remote control, settings, gRPC client, etc
+#####TO DO:

+- Write gRPC service in daemon to support remote drive control
+- Complete React UI
+- Fix M1 wheel hub erroring out in controller when M0 and M1 wheels are driven under load.
+Probably soldering 47nF capacitors onto M1 hall sensor pins of ODrive will fix as per ODrive forum recommendations
-- TO DO: Install AHRS breakout and Pi4 more permanently, install batteries and down-converter, then big job of optimising PID controller to make the robot stay up(!)
+- Complete tuning PID controller to make the robot stay up.
+- 3D print Bosch Power4All mounts to more securely hold batteries against fall impact (https://github.com/usedbytes/power4all looks a good resource for a base model)

 ## License/legal